GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 Code | Value     | Description
 -----|-----------------|-----------------
-1     | Draft | This status is used when the report has been saved in the system but still need additional updates to pass all validation checks.
-Note that reports published from the User Interface of sam.gov may be in this status if the user has partially added the report data and needs to add more details before submitting the report.
+1     | Draft | This status is used when the report has been saved in the system but still requires an additional update to pass all validation checks.
+NOTE: The reports saved from the User Interface of SAM.gov may also be in this status if the user has partially added the report data and needs to add more details before submitting the report.
-2     | Published | This status is used when the report has passed all validation checks and has been successfully published.
+2     | Published | This status is used when the report has passed all validation checks and has been successfully published (submitted).
-3     | Reopened | This status is used when updates are needed for a report that is in published status.
-Until the report is published, and it has passed all validations, it will stay in this status.
+3     | Reopened | This status is used when updates are needed for a report that is in "Published" status.
+Until the report has passed all validations and is published again, it will stay in this status.
 4     | Deleted | This status is used for reports that have been deleted by the user.
-Deleted reports will not be available for general view.
+NOTE: Deleted reports will not be available for general view.

 <p><small><a href="#">Back to top</a></small></p>

 ## GENC Standardization
-SAM.gov uses GENC Standardization of country and administrative data to ensure no countries or states are being inserted into SAM that are not correctly recognized by the United States.
-To ensure any country/state data that is input by the users through Subaward reporting meets these standards, validations will be run when receiving this data.
+SAM.gov uses the "GENC Standardization" of country and administrative data to ensure there are no countries or states currently being inserted into SAM that are not correctly vetted and recognized by the United States.
+To ensure any country/state data entered by the Users through Subaward reporting meets the standard, validations will be run when receiving this data.
 Please refer to the error messages section for specific details for these errors.

 Refer :
 https://geonames.nga.mil/geonames/GeographicNamesSearch/